icicleio/docs/docs/api/socket.md

 ): ServerInterface
 ```

-Creates a server bound and listening on the given host and port.
+Creates a server bound and listening on the given ip or unix socket path and port number (`null` for unix socket).

 Option | Type | Description
 :-- | :-- | :--